shivanshc/gcloud-instances/README.md

 listVPNTunnels.py: It can be used to list all the VPN tunnels which are connected to a project for all the projects associated with the google cloud account being used.
 It prints all the relevant info for a VPN tunnel.

+listVPCs.py: It can be used to list all the VPCs/Networks belonging to a certain project for all projects linked to an account.
+We can also use it to print detailed info about a certain VPC.

+listPools.py: It can be used to list all the target pools belonging for all the projects linked to an account.
+It can also be used to get detailed info regarding a target pool if required.
+Note: Target pools are used for network load balancing and thus, this essentially gives information about load balancing.

 ### Setup Instructions
 1. Clone this git repositroy.
 2. Install the python dependencies using (Could be done in a virtualenv if you wish)